David is joint owner of Finish Line Furnishings, a small family business in Northampton, UK, which makes homeware out of pre-loved items.

 As you can see in the picture, the piano was in a sorry state when first collected.
 All of the keys had been removed, the lid that would usually cover the keys was also missing, and at some point in its life the piano had been coated with a coat of hard-wearing, but uninspiring cream gloss paint.

-Inside the Piano
+Step 2: Check the Inside of the Piano

 On the inside, the piano still had its iron frame, along with its strings.
 We could have kept this in, but decided that its look wasn't good enough to justify the space it took up and the extra weight it would add to the finished project.
 The amount of good quality timber present in the piano meant it would be heavy enough as it was, and those iron frames are heavy just by themselves.